Dallas paramedic shot, suspect found dead with 2nd body

 The neighbor who was shot also was in intensive care, the mayor said, though other details haven’t been released.

-No information was released about the second person found dead in the home, including whether the person knew the gunman or if either of them lived in the house.
+City spokesman Richard Hill says the second body found in the house was a man, but no other information was released about him, including whether the person knew the gunman or if either of them lived in the house.

 Dozens of police vehicles swarmed the mostly residential area after the shooting was reported near a local Fire Training Academy.
 Several people from a nearby neighborhood and some relatives of people who live in the barricaded area gathered at a nearby gas station to await updates from police.